digitalaware/nuxt3-starter/README.md

 -   Want to build your own Full-Stack application without tears?
 -   Green is your favorite color?

-THERE IS AN EXIT!
+**THERE IS AN EXIT!**
-Try new version of fast SSR JS Framework based on Vue 3.:tw-1f680::tw-1f680::tw-1f680:
+Try new version of fast SSR JS Framework based on Vue 3.:rocket:

 # Nuxt3 + MongoDB starter